Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 <details>
  <summary> $orderby for orders 1 </summary>

- #### calling GET operations on OrderSet from postman using following url code to apply $orderby operations
+ #### calling GET operations on OrderSet from postman using following URL code to apply $orderby operations
 </br>

 ```bat